Aji Pangeran Tumenggung Pranoto International Airport: History

 Sungai Siring Airport was designed as a replacement for the former Samarinda Airport (commonly known as Temindung Airport) originally built in 1973.
 Located in the densely built-up Sungai Pinang District with a single runway extending into settlements, Temindung had only limited room for expansion to cope with steadily increasing air traffic.
-By the 2000s, Temindung had become one of Kaltim's busiest airports – it far exceeded its annual passenger and cargo design capacities.
+By the 2000s, Temindung had become one of East Kalimantan's busiest airports – it far exceeded its annual passenger and cargo design capacities.
 One out of every 25 flights experienced delays, largely due to lack of space for aircraft, gates, and runway.

 A 1992 planning study by Civil Aviation and Public Works departments identified the district of Sungai Siring, as a possible airport replacement site.
 Away from the congested city centre, flight paths would be routed over North Samarinda rather than populous urban areas, enabling efficient round-the-clock operation of multiple runways.
 The Sungai Siring (SGS) airport master plan was completed in 1995.
 In 1998, however, the government shelved the project for financial and economic reasons.
 The Airport Location Study was undertaken by Indonesian consultants.
 This study came up with four recommended locations for overall strategic development in Samarinda.
 One of the four assumed a new airport at Makroman; a second assumed a new airport at Palaran; the third assumed a new airport at Sungai Siring; and the fourth assumed a new airport at Bayur.
 In November 2003 the Governor of East Borneo announced that a decision had been made on the Airport Location Study.
 The strategy was a replacement airport at Sungai Siring, levelled to a height of 25 metres.

 The consultants advised that the earliest the airport could be opened was June 2009.
 However, in reaching the government's decision, this date was modified to December 2007.
 Construction of the new airport began in 2005.